-Local side company (overseas cooperating company, trainee) To have citizenship, a domicile and a workplace in the target country/region.
-To be belonging to a company, an organization, etc. As a rule, between 18 and 60 years of age.
-To have enough language ability and experience so as to be able to understand the program content.
+Japanese side company (cooperating company) Local side company (overseas cooperating company, trainee) o be able to implement and manage a training program as well as bear expenses.
+To have citizenship, a domicile and a workplace in the target country/region.
+There is a company/organization that would assume preparation and applementation of the training program at local side (overseas cooperating applement).
+1 To be belonging to a company, an organization, etc.As a rule, between 18 and 60 years of age. ompany).
+I To have enough language ability and experience so as to be able to understand the program content.
 Not armed forces personnel.

-Training implemented in overseas \2
+Training implemented in overseas 2